Founder building personal brand strategy on LinkedIn

 How long does it take to build a personal brand?

-Do CEOs need personal branding?
+Do CEOs need a personal branding strategy?

-Is LinkedIn the best platform?
+Is LinkedIn the best platform for a personal branding strategy?